 As well as each subsequent lesson within a unit being progressive, the organisation of units also directs, drives and guarantees progressive learning and challenge.
 Units increase in level of challenge, stretch and linguistic and grammatical complexity as pupils move from Early Learning units through Intermediate units and into the most challenging Progressive units.
 Units in each subsequent level require more knowledge and application of skills than the previous one.
 Activities contain progressively more text (both in English and in French) and lessons increase in content as the children become more confident and ambitious with the French they are learning.
 Pupils continuously build on their previous knowledge as they progress in French through the primary phase.
 Previous language will be recycled, revised, recalled and consolidated whenever possible and appropriate.
 Learning is reviewed at the start and end of each unit to enable pupils to develop an accurate understanding of their own learning goals.
 Pupils use self-assessment grids to ensure they are also aware of their progress and teachers use this information to plan next steps accordingly.

-Year 3 - I'm learning French - introducing who I am and where I live.
+Year 3 - I'm learning French - introducing who I am and where I live; Nursery rhymes

-Year 6 - Healthy eating - exploring healthy lifestyles, food and past times.
+Year 6 - World War II; Healthy eating - exploring healthy lifestyles.

 Year 6 - Me in the World; Regular and Irregular Verbs

 Year 3 - Little Red Riding Hood - parts of the body; Ice cream.

 Year 4 - My Home; Goldilocks and the 3 bears.